The Great (TV series): Season 1

 The first season received mostly positive reviews from critics.
-On Rotten Tomatoes, it holds an approval rating of 88% based on 83 critic reviews, with an average critic rating of 7.51/10.
+On Rotten Tomatoes, it holds an approval rating of 89% based on 87 critic reviews, with an average critic rating of 7.50/10.
 The website's critical consensus reads, "The Great can't quite live up to its namesake, but delicious performances from Elle Fanning and Nicholas Hoult and a wicked sense of humor make it a pretty good watch."
-On Metacritic, it has a weighted average score of 74 out of 100 based on 33 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 74 out of 100 based on 33 reviews.

 Season 2

 The second season received critical acclaim.
-On Metacritic, the second season has a weighted average score of 86 out of 100 based on 7 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it holds a "Certified Fresh" 100% approval rating based on 24 reviews, with an average critic rating of 8.40/10.
+On Metacritic, it has a weighted average score of 85 out of 100 based on 9 reviews.
+On Rotten Tomatoes, it holds an 100% approval rating based on 34 reviews, with an average critic rating of 8.20/10.
 The website's critical consensus reads, "The Great continues its revisionist reign stronger than before thanks to its addictive wit and marvelous cast − huzzah!"

+Season 3

+The third season has received critical acclaim.
+On Metacritic, it has a weighted average score of 88 out of 100 based on 8 reviews.
+On Rotten Tomatoes, it holds an approval rating of 100% based on 16 reviews, with an average critic rating of 8/10.